keu/docs/software/overview.md

 - Role-based access control (RBAC) for configurable and secure user management
 - Extensive cloud, network, third party provider, and system component configurations via Helm
 - System logging, monitoring, and alerts via Grafana and Kibana
-- Astronomer Certified, a collection of Docker images that provides a differentiated data orchestration experience.
-Astronomer Certified includes timely support for the latest major, minor, and patch versions of Airflow
+- Astronomer Certified and Astro Runtime, two collections of Docker images that provide a differentiated data orchestration experience.
+These images include timely support for the latest major, minor, and patch versions of Airflow

 ## Architecture